 The common reason fear and anxiety take over is when there’s a change in conditions in which we’re not accustomed to riding.
 Inclement weather—rain, wind, or even snow—or roadway conditions like gravel or grooved pavement can all trigger a higher level of anxiety if we’re not used to it.

 Our body’s reaction to fear on a motorcycle is to tighten our hands on the grips while our body tenses up.
 Muscles contract, heart rate speeds up, breathing gets shallow.
-All this compromises the natural rhythm of riding, the movements we've learned that allow our mind and body to work together to operate a motorcycle effectively.
+All this compromises the natural rhythm of riding, the movements weve learned that allow our mind and body to work together to operate a motorcycle effectively.
 We become fatigued, among other things, and miss out on the everyday miracles that motorcycling offers us.

+Just like on a motorcycle, we can find ourselves tightening our grip on life especially when fear or the feeling of lack of control takes over.
 I turned 50 on March 20 and because I love fresh starts, I decided to use this milestone birthday to restart my life with a newfound awareness of default behaviors that were forcing me to have a destructively tight grip on my life and situations around me, and in so doing replace them with newfound positive, healthy God-breathed behaviors.

 I celebrated my 50th birthday by checking off a bucket list item.
 I traveled to the city of Yellowknife in the Northwest Territories of Canada, the Aurora Borealis viewing capital of the world, to view the amazing “northern lights.”
-By the way, it's 23 degrees below zero here...Fahrenheit!
+By the way, its 23 degrees below zero here…Fahrenheit!

 In order to change a reaction in us that triggers the same pernicious outcomes to situations and circumstances, we must first become aware that we’re doing it, that is to see ourselves as others do.
 We must take off the blinders.